christo/loquacious/README.md

 * [ ] pose estimation using tensorflow/MoveNet or mediapipe/pose
   * [ ] spike pose estimation and seamless audio/video streaming to server
   * pose estimation on client - assumes stable camera (can we detect camera motion?)
+  * [ ] use MediaStream / MediaPipe so pose estimation can use camera stream to first detect user approach
   * detect when a person approaches, describe what they look like etc.
   * detect if they are in an engaged mode or just looking
   * invite them to sit down and chat